mdrakibulislam-zero/WebQuizApp/README.md

 ## What Have I Done:
 I've made this quiz app using HTML, CSS and JavaScript.
-I've created a section in script.js file for add the questions and answers.
+I've created a section in script.js file for add the questions and answers easily.

 ## Required Skills: